How to Grow Salad Leaves in a Container

 Plant your seeds or lettuce plants in potting soil and water it well.
 Place the container in a sunny location for best results.
 You may need to water daily during very warm weather.

 If you want to decorate your container with chalkboard paint like I did, then you also need to buy a can of spray chalkboard paint.
-You can get this at Lowe's or Walmart for about $6.
 Use masking tape to tape off the area where you want to have the paint.
 Keep in mind that there is a lot of overspray, so make sure any area you don't want painted is covered up well.
 This stuff is also really toxic, so try to do it outside if you can or at least make sure all the windows are open before you spray it.

 The chalkboard paint takes about an hour to dry completely.
 Make sure your surface is clean and dry before you apply the paint.
-After it is dry, use chalk to write on the container.
+After it is dry, use chalk like this dustless chalk to write on the container.
 You can do this on any kind of planter in the place of using plant markers.

 Copyright 2013, Creative Homemaking, LLC.
 This article may not be reprinted.